MFR6340/theenglishextension.org/young-world-4/unit-4: The Call of the Alps.md

 *This post contains links.
 If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

-**This unit is about planning a trip in the various regions of Switzerland,It discusses things to do in the mountains, including information about the first male and female to climb the Matterhorn.
-Kids growning up in Switzerland and enrolled in the local schools may have a great foundation from which to build on this theme.
+**This unit is about planning a trip in the various regions of Switzerland.
+It discusses things to do in the mountains, including information about the first male and female to climb the Matterhorn.
+Kids growing up in Switzerland and enrolled in the local schools may have a great foundation from which to build on this theme.
 Here are some ideas for both added knowledge and pleasure reading:**

 ## Festivals and Traditions in Switzerland, by Barbara Piatti & Yvonne Rogenmoser